 Search old editions major U.S. newspapers and the Times of India.
 Papers include the Chicago Tribune, Los Angeles Times, New York Times, and the Minneapolis Star Tribune.
 Other titles include the Atlanta Daily World, Chicago Defender, Christian Science Monitor, Los Angeles Sentinel, the New York Amsterdam News, Pittsburgh Courier, Wall Street Journal, and Washington Post.

-Bloomsbury Popular Music provides an in-depth analysis of popular music in a global context.
+Bloomsbury Music and Sound provides an in-depth analysis of popular music in a global context.
 It includes the entirety of the Bloomsbury Encyclopedia of Popular Music of the World and the 33 1/3 series of books exploring key albums.

 Find articles from 350 international music journals, plus the New York Times and the Washington Post.
 Covers all types of music from classical to modern includes concert and music reviews.
 Useful for music education, performance, ethnomusicology, musical theatre, theory, popular music forms and composition.